CartoDB/documentation/app/content/analytics-toolbox-bq/overview/getting-access.md

 * **BigQuery Data Owner** (`bigquery.dataOwner`) role for changing permission on the tilesets from the Map Viewer.
   * This is needed for publishing maps with tileset layers on the web, available to anyone with the link.
 That means editing the tileset's permissions to grant CARTO APIs reading access to the tileset.
   * This role is also required for unpublishing a public map.
-  * Learn more about creating public maps out of tilesets [here](/analytics-toolbox-bq/guides/tilesets/#from-the-carto-dashboard-legacy).
+  * Learn more about creating public maps out of tilesets [here](/analytics-toolbox-bq/guides/creating-and-visualizing-tilesets/#from-the-carto-dashboard-legacy).
 * **BigQuery Job User** (`bigquery.jobUser`) role for listing your projects, datasets and tilesets in the Dashboard.
-* **BigQuery Read Session User** (`bigquery.readSessionUser`) role for importing data from BigQuery as tables into CARTO embedded database.
+* **BigQuery Read Session User** (`bigquery.readSessionUser`) role for importing data from BigQuery as tables into CARTO's embedded database.

 Take a look at the BigQuery [documentation](https://cloud.google.com/bigquery/docs/access-control#bq-permissions) for more information about roles and permissions.